SUGAR SKULL LINE DRAWINGS

-This is a great lesson in which to teach symmetry, line and patterns plus a dive into the South American culture.
+Sugar skull line drawings are a great lesson in which to teach symmetry, line and pattern, plus a dive into the South American culture.

-The Sugar Skull is a symbol of Dia de los Muertos, or Day of the Dead, a holiday in November that honors the life of a loved one who has died.
+The Sugar Skull is a symbol of Dia de los Muertos, or Day of the Dead, a holiday in the beginning of November that honors the life of a loved one who has died.
 Here in Santa Barbara, there are festivals that celebrate this Mexican and South American holiday where children can decorate their own sugar skulls and other art activities.
 It’s truly a wonderful, family-oriented, not to mention very colorful event!

 Drawing a Symmetrical Skull

 I purchased a very cool coloring book at the beginning of the school year and used the drawings as a starter to this line drawing lesson.
 I photocopied about 5 different front-view skulls from the coloring book and allowed each child to choose their own skull.
-Divide coloring book photo-copy in half vertically, aligning the two sides of the skull and not the paper corners.
+Divide the coloring book photo-copy in half vertically, aligning the two sides of the skull and not the paper corners.
 You want to see half of the skull.

-Fold 12″ x 9″ drawing paper in half vertically and draw the contour line of the skull with a black marker.
+Fold the 12″ x 9″ drawing paper in half vertically and draw the contour lines of the skull with a black marker.
 Draw circles/ovals for eyes, nose shape and teeth.